Akashijk/Prompt-Tool/README.md

     *   **Interact:** In the preview pane, click on any highlighted text to see a menu of other options from that wildcard file.
 If your template uses a wildcard that doesn't exist, a link will appear below the preview allowing you to generate it.
     *   **Cleanup (Optional):** Click "AI Cleanup ✨" to have an AI refine the grammar and flow of the generated prompt in the preview pane.
     *   **Enhance:** When you're happy with the preview, click "Enhance This Prompt".
 A new window will appear showing the AI's enhanced version and any selected variations.
     *   **Generate Image:** From the main window or the enhancement results window, click "Generate Image".
-A dialog will appear allowing you to select your InvokeAI model, LoRAs, and other settings.
-The generated image and its parameters will be saved to your history.
+A dialog will appear allowing you to select your InvokeAI model(s), LoRAs, and other settings.
+The generated images and their parameters will be saved to your history.
+In the image preview dialog, you can right-click any image to generate further LoRA or seed variations.

 3.  **AI Brainstorming (`Tools -> AI Brainstorming`):**
     *   Chat directly with the AI for general ideas or to generate new files from scratch.